Rating based on our GEDmatch Genesis review

 The first column is the kit number, which uniquely identifies the GEDmatch DNA upload and permits any user to repeat any analysis using that kit number instead of their own data.
 The second column is whatever alias the user chooses to use for that kit and the third is the user’s email address.
 The user might not be the person the DNA is from.

 Next is the “Largest Segment” match in centiMorgans (cM), a measurement of DNA length that factors in how often certain parts are separated when they’re passed down.
 This is followed by “Total cM” which gives a sum of all segments of matches between two individuals.

-A “Generations” column in the GEDmatch Genesis results gives an estimate for the number of generations apart two individuals are.
+A “Generations” match list column in the GEDmatch Genesis results gives an estimate for the number of generations apart two individuals are.
 1 represents a parent-child or twin relationship, 1.2 is sibling, 1.4 is half-sibling, uncle, or grandparent.
 2 would be a cousin as the last common ancestor was 2 generations ago, 2.6 would be a first cousin once removed, 3 would be the second cousin with the last common ancestor 3 generations ago.
 The prediction breaks down over 4.

 The “Overlap” column describes how many SNPs were actually compared.
 Red highlights low numbers of SNPs, indicating that the comparison might not be accurate because the two kits differ greatly in which genetic sites were tested.

 Next is the “Date compared” which can help the user find new matches.
 If the kit was freshly run all dates will be the same; new matches will show up with the date the newly matching kit was run.
 Finally is the company the matches kit is from.